vamshireddy903/Devsecops-project/README.md

 yarn build
 ```

-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/` directory